-In Mathematics, factorization (factorization in British English) or factoring is defined as the breaking or decomposition of an entity (for example a number, a matrix, or a polynomial) into a product of another entity, or factors, which when multiplied together give the original number or a matrix, etc.
+In Mathematics, factorisation or factoring is defined as the breaking or decomposition of an entity (for example a number, a matrix, or a polynomial) into a product of another entity, or factors, which when multiplied together give the original number or a matrix, etc.

-It is simply the resolution of an integer or polynomial into factors such that when multiplied together they will result into original or initial the integer or polynomial.
+It is simply the resolution of an integer or polynomial into factors such that when multiplied together they will result in original or initial the integer or polynomial.

-To factor, a number means to break it up into numbers that can be multiplied to get the original number.
+To the factor, a number means to break it up into numbers that can be multiplied to get the original number.
 For example, 24 = 6 x 4 so, factors of 24 are 6 and 4, 9 = 3 x 3.
 Therefore, factors of 9 are 3 and 3.
 Also, numbers can be factorized into different combinations.
+There are different ways to find the Factors of a Number.

 The numbers -12, -6, -2, -1, 1, 2, 6, and 12 are all factors of 12 because they divide 12 without a remainder.
 It is an important process in algebra which is used to simplify expressions, simplify fractions, and solve equations.
 It is also called as Algebra factorization.